grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ## File upload testing
-Special considerations must be taken when testing file-uploads.
+Special considerations must be taken when testing file uploads.

 ### Network throughput
-The network throughput of the load-generator machine, as well as the SUT will likely be the bottleneck.
+The network throughput of the load generator machine, as well as the SUT will likely be the bottleneck.

 ### Memory
 k6 needs significant amount of memory when uploading files, as every VU is independent and has its own memory.